loathengine/loathengine.github.io/README.md

 3.  **Create Target:** Use the generator in the `Targets` tab to design your ideal target.
 4.  **Print Target:** Print your generated custom target.
 5.  **Range Session:** Take your target to the range and make impacts on it (shoot your groups).
-6.  **Import Target:** Take a photo of your shot target and import it into the app via the `Targets` or `Marking` tab.
+6.  **Import Target:** Take a photo of your shot target and upload it into the `Targets` tab.
+7.  **Tag Target:** Click **"Tag Target"** on the uploaded image to explicitly link the target to a specific Firearm and Load in the database.
-7.  **Mark Shots:** Go to the `Marking` tab, load your image, set the scale, and mark your shots to create a session.
+8.  **Mark Shots:** Go to the `Marking` tab and load your tagged image.
+The system will automatically select the correct Firearm and Load.
+Set the scale, mark your shots, and save the session.
-8.  **Analyze Session:** Switch to the `Analysis` tab and run statistical analysis on the range session target.
+9.  **Analyze Session:** Switch to the `Analysis` tab and run statistical analysis on the range session target.
+The analysis engine relies on these ID tags rather than string parsing, guaranteeing accurate load tracking.
-9.  **Compare Sessions:** Select multiple sessions in the `Analysis` tab to easily composite and compare your data.
+10. **Compare Sessions:** Select multiple sessions in the `Analysis` tab to easily composite and compare your data.
-10. **Check Stability:** If necessary, utilize the `Stability` tab to verify the gyroscopic stability of your bullet.
+11. **Check Stability:** If necessary, utilize the `Stability` tab to verify the gyroscopic stability of your bullet.

 ---